 This is why you should trust our list of the best Ultrabooks:

-Trusted Reviews has been reviewing Ultrabooks since Intel coined the term many moons ago.
-Since then our team of experts has reviewed every new Ultrabook they could get their hands on.
+We’ve been reviewing Ultrabooks since Intel coined the term many moons ago.
 All our reviews are unsponsored, so all our buying advice is honest and impartial as a result.

-We’re currently reviewing Dell’s new XPS Ultrabooks which is why they’re not in the list.
+We’re going to be reviewing a wave of new Ultrabooks, including the Asus Zenbook Pro, in the very near future.
 In its absence the HP EliteBook X360 G2 is our current pick for best Ultrabook Overall.
 If you’re looking to spend a little less, the Lenovo IdeaPad 720S is the best-value Ultrabook at the moment.

 How we test Ultrabooks